New for 2018: Static Proficiency Tests

-- Novel Test Design: Each forensic practitioner will receive a test composed of randomly selected unknown and/or known proficiency testing items, with the correct answers being specific to each test.
+- Declared Double Blind Test Design**: Each forensic practitioner will receive a test composed of randomly selected unknown and/or known proficiency testing items, with the correct answers being specific to each test.
 Participants will be unable to gain information regarding the answers to their test through discussions with others participating in the same testing cycle, or with those administering the test.
 These blind elements are incorporated into the design of our tests to reduce the effects of bias on testing results.
 Forensic Assurance proficiency tests are declared (the participant knows that they are taking a test).

 - ISO/IEC 17043 Accredited: Forensic Assurance is accredited in accordance with the recognized International Standard ISO/IEC 17043: Conformity Assessment – General Requirements for Proficiency Testing, and our management system meets the principles of ISO 9001:2008.